 This release is a weekly report on epidemiological information on seasonal respiratory infection activity in Scotland.
 Due to the COVID-19 pandemic, health care services are functioning differently now compared to previous flu seasons so the consultation rates are not directly comparable to historical data.

-- The proportion of NHS24 calls for respiratory symptoms in week 24 was at Baseline activity level overall.
-The 5-14, 15-44, 45-64, 65-74 and over 75 age groups remained at Baseline activity level.
-The 1-4 age group decreased from Low to Baseline activity level.
-The under 1 age group increased from Low to Moderate activity level.
+- The proportion of NHS24 calls for respiratory symptoms in week 26 was at Baseline activity level The 5-14, 15-44, 45-64, 65-74 and over 75 age groups remained at Baseline activity level.
+The 1-4 age group remained at Low activity level.
+The under 1 age group remained at Moderate activity level.

-- In week 24, adenovirus, coronavirus (non-SARS-CoV-2), HMPV, RSV, rhinovirus and Mycoplasma pneumoniae were at Baseline activity level.
-Parainfluenza was at Low activity level.
+In week 26, coronavirus (non-SARS-CoV-2), HMPV, parainfluenza, rhinovirus and Mycoplasma pneumoniae were at Baseline activity level.
+RSV increased from Baseline to Low activity level and adenovirus remained at Low activity level.

-- The number of laboratory-confirmed RSV cases for week 24 is greater than what would be expected at this time of the year.
-In the under 5 years age group, RSV activity level increased from Baseline to Low activity level.
-The majority (85%) of RSV detections in week 24 were in those aged under 5 years and the majority (90%) of diagnoses across all age groups occurred in the hospital setting.
+- RSV increased from Baseline to Low activity level for the first time since week 45 2021.
+The number of laboratory-confirmed RSV cases for week 26 is greater than what would be expected at this time of the year.
+The 1-4 age group remained at Low activity level and all other age groups were at Baseline activity level.
+The majority (89%) of RSV detections in week 26 were in those aged under 5 years and the majority (88%) of diagnoses across all age groups occurred in the hospital setting.